 But the main issue comes from trust.
 Like I’ve mentioned before – using a VPN does not instantly create security & privacy.
 What it does do is transfer trust to a company that you are explicitly paying to keep you safe.
 The company you use still has to do their actual job and not breach that trust.

-Given this trust, the privacy issues CyberGhost has had in the past are a reason to worry.
+Given this trust, the privacy issues CyberGhost has had in the past are a reason to worry for some customers.

 I’ve mentioned it numerous times already, but there was an issue with an update in the past that installed a root certificate (thereby allowing CyberGhost to monitor your activity, in theory).
 The fact that CyberGhost cleared these issues up, and was so transparent about them, helps ease the worry – but it’s still something to keep in mind.